uditalias/injex/README.md

 ## Available plugins

 - [injex-express-plugin](https://github.com/uditalias/injex-express-plugin)
-Turn your express application into injectable controllers to handle application routes in a neat way.
+Turn your express application into injectable controllers to handle application routes in a very neat way.
 - More plugins to come...

 ## Container creation config